 We have been able to meet our capital needs through extensions of and amendments to our line of credit with KeyBank National Association ("KeyBank"), as administrative agent, lead arranger and lender (as amended and/or restated from time to time, our "Credit Facility") and by accessing the capital markets in the form of public equity offerings of common stock and debt offerings.
 We have successfully extended the Credit Facility's revolving period multiple times, most recently to October 2023, and currently have a total commitment amount of \$175.0 million.
 In December 2020, we completed a debt offering of \$100.0 million aggregate principal amount of our 5.125% Notes due 2026 (the "2026 Notes").
-In March 2021, we completed a debt offering of \$50.0 million aggregate principal amount of the 2026 Notes.
+In March 2021, we completed a debt offering of an additional \$50.0 million aggregate principal amount of the 2026 Notes.
 In November 2021, we completed a debt offering of \$50.0 million aggregate principal amount of our 3.75% Notes due 2027 (the "2027 Notes").
-Refer to "Liquidity and Capital Resources - Revolving Credit Facility," "Liquidity and Capital Resources - Equity - Common Stock," and "Liquidity and Capital Resources - Notes Payable" for further discussion.
+Refer to "Liquidity and Capital Resources - Revolving Credit Facility," "Liquidity and Capital Resources - Revolving Credit Facility."